obewds/icon-svg-to-vue/README.md

 #### Mutations

-This package does mutates the source SVG code a tiny bit.
+This package does mutate the source SVG code a tiny bit.
 Right now this mutation mainly focuses on the removing some downstream use blocking defaults from typical SVG icons from the two sets of icons in the examples above - IE FontAwesome and Heroicons.

 * In the case of the former, this package's command line script will change the characters `!--!` to just `!--`.
 * In the case of the latter, it will remove the strings ` class="w-6 h-6"` and ` class="w-5 h-5"`.